 “Since fear is often the reaction to a family breakup, parents should make heroic efforts to reassure the kids that they will have regular time with each parent that is free from parental conflict,” Dr. Gordon emphasizes.
 “Parents must assure the kids that they can love their other parent, [and] that it is OK to miss the other parent and be excited to see them.”

 4. Allow Your Children to Deal with Feelings of Loss

 According to experts, it usually takes about a year for children to come to terms with their parents’ divorce.
 This doesn’t mean that they are no longer experiencing any feelings of sadness or anger, but they should be coping well with those feelings by the end of the first year after the divorce.

-One bad grade or schoolyard scuffle aren’t reasons for parents to panic; these incidents may or may not have anything to do with your separation or divorce.
-Unless a child’s adjustment problems are really severe, you should give their kids at least six months to a year to deal with his/her feelings of loss due to the divorce.
+One bad grade or schoolyard scuffle isn’t a reason for parents to panic; these incidents may or may not have anything to do with your separation or divorce.
+Unless a child’s adjustment problems are really severe, you should give your kids at least six months to a year to deal with their feelings of loss due to the divorce.

 You should consider seeking professional help if your child becomes uncharacteristically withdrawn, sad, or angry for several months.
 Warning signs that your child is not coping well with the new family dynamic could include:

 - losing friends – or suddenly hanging out with a new group of troubled kids